 A series of essays promoting new patterns of collaboration.
 The first is secular and focuses on physics, while the second focuses on Jesus and thus on the sacred.
 The third is a commentary on the words “academic disciplines” as they appear on the bottom of page 3 of Method in Theology.
 The fourth takes off from a correspondence with a colleague striving to read HOW3.
 The fifth essay is a lengthy pause over “The Truth of Interpretation,” the third section of Insight chapter 17.
 The sixth essay suggests that one can move towards generating a geohistorical heuristic mindset without subscribing to the fuller venture of functional collaboration.

-The context of this new series is the second half of the central page 250 of Method in Theology, from line 18 to 33, which I have named regularly Lonergan’s 1833 Overture.
+The context of this series, written between September 2016 and May 2017, is the second half of the central page 250 of Method in Theology, from line 18 to 33, which I have named regularly Lonergan’s 1833 Overture.
 It describes a final tactic of the functional specialty Dialectic.
 It is a discomforting tactic, not just a Luther-like “Here I stand” but a blunt and precise “here you stand.”
 Such stand-taking and confrontation can, of course, occur at any stage in the cycle of collaborations, e.g., a historian “at pains not to conceal his tracks but to lay his cards on the table.”
 (Method in Theology, 193)